Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Exploratory data analysis

 In this work, we considered three sources of data to study disagreements: the revisions of item content pages; the item and property talk pages; and the communication pages, as shown in Table \ref{tab:list_of_discussion_channels}.
 In this section, we present a preliminary analysis of the revisions and the talk pages to understand how to identify disagreements in Wikidata.

-We first discuss our analysis concerned with the revisions of item content pages.
-In Wikipedia, intense disagreements have been previously identified using revisions \cite{Borra2015, kittur2007he, rad2012identifying}, specifically reverting actions like revert or remove.
-We randomly sampled $0.5\%$ of the total number of items to explore similar patterns in Wikidata.
+In Wikipedia, intense disagreements have been previously identified using revisions \citep{Borra2015, kittur2007he, rad2012identifying}, specifically reverting actions like revert or remove.
+We randomly sampled $0.5\%$ ($567,220$ items) of the total number of items to explore similar patterns in Wikidata.
 In Wikidata, we observed that the revision types \textit{revert, remove, restore,} and \textit{undo}, presented $0.05\%$, $5\%$, $0.02\%$, and $0.06\%$ respectively of the total number of revisions in the item pages we examined ($11,153,126$ revisions).
 This means that each item had a very low frequency of an average number of $0.01$ revert, $1$ remove, $0.01$ restore, and $0.02$ undo revisions.
 Moreover, the heat map of the four revision types, the number of editors, and the total number of edits per item in Figure~\ref{fig:heatmap_revisions} showed that none of these features presents a negative or positive correlation with each other.
 Hence, the type of revision was not correlated with either the amount of work or the number of people involved in the same item.
-Similar results were presented in a study by Wikipedia Foundation \cite{wikimediaContoversies}, where authors also noticed that reverting actions were more associated with users' characteristics than the items' content.
-However, it is worth noting that controversy metrics like reverting action in edit history could be used as signal to other knowledge graph tasks.
-A study on knowledge graph refinement argued that using the Wikidata edit history improved the performance of knowledge graph embedding models \cite{gonzalez2022leveraging}.
-On the contrary, in our case, from the analysis of items' revisions, it was clear that disagreements cannot easily be identified using revisions in Wikidata.
-It was necessary to explore further the disagreements in text-based asynchronous discussions, threads, taking place on talk pages and communication pages (see Table \ref{tab:list_of_discussion_channels}).
+Similar results were presented in a study by Wikipedia Foundation \citep{wikimediaContoversies}, where authors also noticed that reverting actions were more associated with users' characteristics than the items' content.
+In our case, from the analysis of items' revisions, it was clear that disagreements cannot easily be identified using revisions in Wikidata.
+Therefore, it was necessary to explore further the disagreements in text-based asynchronous discussions, threads, taking place on talk pages and communication pages (see Table \ref{tab:list_of_discussion_channels}).